Plamen5kov/YoutubePlaylists_ns/README.md

 # YoutubePlaylists_ns
 =====
-This is a simple app working with google's YouTube Data API (v3).
+NativeScript project working with google's YouTube Data API (v3).
+Simple app enabling some customizations on your youtube playlists.

 ## Before you start